-We recommend testing your water at home least once a week to maintain the sanitiser and pH levels and having us test your water one a month to give you the most accurate reading & calculations for balancing the water.
+We recommend testing your water at home at least once a week to maintain the sanitiser and pH levels and having us test your water once a month to give you the most accurate reading & calculations for balancing the water.

 Aim for a pH level that sits between 7.2 – 7.6.
-Usually the pH drifts high (too alkaline), adding a pH Reducer will help prevent cloudy water and scale build-up on the walls & floor & jets.
-If it is too low adding alkalinity increaser to your water will increase the pH and maintain the surface of your spa, protecting it from unnecessary degradation.
+Usually, the pH drifts high (too alkaline), adding a pH Reducer will help prevent cloudy water and scale build-up on the walls & floor & jets.
+If it is too low, adding an alkalinity increaser to your water will increase the pH and maintain the surface of your spa, protecting it from unnecessary degradation.

 If the spa hasn’t been used for a while or the sanitiser drops too low, a shock treatment with a non-chlorine oxidiser such as Spa Shock will prepare the water for sanitising before you jump back in.

 Make sure you circulate & filter the water every day.
 Most spas will have some kind of automatic timer that allows you to program the filter.
 Regular water flow through your filter will remove the contaminants & keep the water clear.
 A weekly dose of a liquid clarifier will help filter out contaminants and ensure sparkling water.

 Quick Tip: Shower before you get in the spa as the hot water extracts the oils and lotions from your skin, so a quick shower first will make things easier on your filter!

 Cleaning your spa’s filter by hosing it out will increase the efficiency of your filter which in turn will reduce your overall maintenance cost.
 But only a deep clean of the filter using a filter cleaner (either a liquid or powder) will remove the body oils and other contaminants that congeal and stick to the filter.
 Soak for the recommended time before hosing out to remove oils & more stubborn contaminants.